 Joe Zevuloni, a prominent Jewish businessman in South Florida, has been organizing the protest.
 “We want to bring our message that we oppose hate in the strongest possible terms,” he said.
 “His message of BDS is not welcome here.”
 Zevuloni expects Latinos, members of the LGBTQ community, and African-Americans to attend the protest on Aug.
 28.

 Bullard claimed he was unaware of the fact that his tour guide in the West Bank was a member of the Popular Front for the Liberation of Palestine.
-Didier Ortiz, a Green Party candidate for the Fort Lauderdale City Council joined Bullard on the trip, there he posted a photo of Jeddah on Instagram.
+Didier Ortiz, a Green Party candidate for the Fort Lauderdale City Council joined Bullard on the trip, there he posted a photo (page does not exist) of Jeddah on Instagram.

 Bullard said that he went on the trip to the West Bank seeking facts, “I want to be a public servant, open-minded,” he said.
 “If a pro-Jewish organization said if you want to go to Israel, I’d go… I’m open to talk to anybody about my experience of what I saw.”